mirawired/42-Makefile/README.md

 - Check for *.h update when make command is called

 ## Folder tree :
-Your folder should be layout this way
+Your folder should be ordered this way
 ```bash
 program_name/
 ├─ inc/